-Neon Bank Review 2023: The Best Swiss Digital Bank
+Neon Bank Review 2025: A Great Swiss Digital Bank

 (Disclosure: Some of the links below may be affiliate links)

-Neon is a great Swiss digital bank that offers an entirely free bank account.
-As Swiss banks are becoming increasingly expensive, switching to a free bank account is excellent.
+Neon is a great Swiss digital bank that offers an affordable bank account.
+As Swiss banks become increasingly expensive, switching to a free bank account is excellent.

-You can easily save money on your banking fees with a free bank account from Neon.
+With a free bank account from Neon, you can easily save money on your banking fees.
 You will not find a better deal anywhere else!

 Sign up for a free bank account with Neon today!

-I have been using Neon for several years.
+I have been using Neon for several years and it is now my main account.
 So, I want to share my experience in this Neon review.

 In this article, we see what Neon is!
 And whether you should use it?
 How does it compare to other Swiss banks and neo-banks?